Into the Unknown: 10/31/13

 So Thick the Fog: 10/24/13

 In the earliest days of my membership in BookCrossing, there was no BetterWorld Books.
-Libraries that couldn't see their culled books were left with only other option: throwing them away.
+Libraries that couldn't sell their culled books were left with only other option: throwing them away.
 Social media savvy librarians quickly figured out how they could use BookCrossing to find homes for their culls without having to send them to the landfill.

 I had a librarian friend — well before I even considered becoming one myself — who worked in the midwest.
 Anytime one of the libraries in her area were culling she would jump onto BookCrossing and offer up grab bags (boxes really) of books for the price of shipping.
 The more you were able to spend (in postage) to her, the more books she would mail back via media mail.